HOW TO APPLY NYC CODES

 There are many Codes that may apply to a project.
 It’s also rare that an alteration or development of an existing building complies with only ONE Code as there are many other limitations and exceptions to consider.
 As a general overview I use the below when applying codes to a project:

-• Alterations to Existing Buildings erected PRIOR to 1968 wherein a Change of Use or Occupancy to the Entire Building is proposed shall be made (or upgraded) to comply with 1968 Building Code.
+Alterations to Existing Buildings erected PRIOR to 1968 wherein a Change of Use or Occupancy to the Entire Building is proposed shall be made (or upgraded) to comply with 1968 Building Code as the earliest code with select 2022 code retroactive provisions that may apply.

 Fuel gas, plumbing and mechanical work